morse-simulator/morse/doc/morse/user/component_library.rst

     :width: 500
 ..
 Component data flow

-The data flow is similar for actuators, except that the direction is inversed, with the data arriving first from the evaluated software via the middleware, then processed by the modifiers and finally applied in the simulation.
+The data flow is similar for actuators, except that the direction is inverted, with the data arriving first from the evaluated software via the middleware, then processed by the modifiers and finally applied in the simulation.